 - Select “Hot Water (Owner occupier)” under the “Eligible Rebate Types” icon.

 We will first confirm that you have completed mandatory safety training before we send you an invitation to join our program, with a link to register a new Solar Victoria account on the Service Victoria website.
 If you have an existing Service Victoria account under the same email, you will need to log in to your original account and change the linked email.

-Once registered, you will receive an email telling you how to download the Service Victoria online app.
+Once registered, you will receive a confirmation email telling you how to download the Service Victoria online app.

 About the Service Victoria app for installers